KarelDevriesere/iRR_public/README.md

 # Compiling and running the code

-To compile and run with CMake in release mode:
+## Compile and run with CMake in release mode:

 ```bash
 cmake --build build --config Release
 .\build\Release\test.exe
 ```

-To run in release mode, change Release for debug
+To run in release mode, change Release for debug.

-To compile and run with Make (automatically runs in release mode):
+## Compile and run with Make (automatically runs in release mode):

 ```bash
 make
 ./irr
 ```

-To run in release, do "make release"
+* To run in release, do "make release"
-To print solutions, do "make PRINT=1"
+* To print solutions, do "make PRINT=1"
-After changing a header file, do "make clean"
+* After changing a header file, do "make clean"

 Gurobi should be loaded, on HPC: module load Gurobi/12.0.0-GCCcore-13.2.0